mthorntonhanks/lite_wave/README.md

 We are not looking for contributions which 'bloat' the module beyond its basic purpose of ***reading and writing wav files***.
 It's the job of the user / developer to write their own modules to do funky sound manipulations :)

-# lite_wave Usage
+# Usage
-Examples of things you can do using lite_wave in your Python code include:
+Below are some examples of things you can do using lite_wave.
+You can also find example code in the automated test scripts (test_*.py).

 ## Read a wav file to discover its parameters